TravLord/Python_Projects/README.md

 # Python_Projects
-This repository is for primarily programs and applications that utilize Python
+This repository is for primarily programs and applications that utilize Python.